open/close all folders

-- Ocarina has Hyrule Castle, where you have to avoid the guards standing outside then sneak around the patrolling guards inside, and the Gerudo Fortress, where you have to avoid being thrown in jail.
-There's also the Gerudo Fortress mission, which downplays the mandatory nature of these missions: Since your captors didn't notice that you're carrying a trunkload of weaponry, getting back out of your cell and simply neutralizing the guards is a snap.
+- Ocarina has Hyrule Castle, where you have to avoid the guards standing outside then sneak around the patrolling guards inside, and Gerudo Fortress, where you have to avoid being thrown in jail.
+The Gerudo Fortress mission downplays the mandatory nature of these missions: Since your captors don't notice that you're carrying a trunkload of weaponry, getting back out of your cell and simply neutralizing the guards is a snap.

 - The Legend of Zelda: Majora's Mask has the Deku Palace and Pirate's Fortress, made laughably easy if one uses the Stone Mask.
-Although, in places where you were forced to fight, the pirates would always point out that the mask doesn't fool them.
+Although, in places where you are forced to fight, the pirates always point out that the mask doesn't fool them.

 - The Legend of Zelda: The Wind Waker has the Forsaken Fortress, in which you lose your sword and are forced to avoid being spotted by the enemies.
 Unlike earlier examples, there aren't any ways to simply bypass dealing with sentries altogether, but you can hide in a barrel the same way Snake hides in a box to get around them.

 - The Legend of Zelda: Four Swords Adventures had a few stages where you had to avoid the spotlights that searched the area.

 - Played straight and downplayed in The Legend of Zelda: Twilight Princess: